 • In 1713, Jacob Bernoulli (16th degree ancestor)’s Ars Conjectandi was posthumously published; it is a work on combinatorics and probability that includes the first statement of the law of large numbers.
 It was Siméon Denis Poisson (12th degree ancestor) who named it “the law of large numbers,” in 1837 (Probabilité des jugements en matière criminelle et en matière civile, précédées des règles générales du calcul des probabilitiés).

 • In 1832, according to Wikipedia, Carl Friedrich Gauss (12th degree ancestor) didn’t want his (biological) children to study math, but he didn’t want them to study languages, either.
-His son Eugene quarreled with him about this and left for America, where (among other accomplishments) he learned the Sioux language.
+His son Eugene quarreled with him about this and left for America.
 Wikipedia includes a fascinating letter from Gauss’s grandson Robert to Felix Klein (9th degree ancestor).

 • In 1967, Francis Fan Lee (4th degree ancestor) published about a reading machine for the blind (“Automatic grapheme-to-phoneme translation of English”).
 Lee also founded a company called Lexicon, later sold to Harman International, now part of Samsung; Lexicon received an Emmy award for its Model 1200 Audio Time Compressor and Expander in 1984.
 Lee was also the recipient of a Hertz Foundation graduate fellowship.